- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 Take the Queen: SAP’s Strategy for Locking Out Other Vendors

-This is an extension of a strategy that SAP has used to great effect for decades, but with a slight twist.
+This is an extension of a strategy that SAP has used to affect decades significantly, but with a slight twist.
 SAP kept other applications out of its customers by using the ERP system as a queen on the chessboard.

 We refer to this as the “take the queen” software strategy.